 The engine is not nearly as tall as the old Westerbeke; I can crawl over it to (barely) reach the stuffing box.
 It's short enough that it is entirely over the drip pan, which will make changing transmission fluid cleaner.

 Aligning the engine with the prop shaft was also surprisingly easy, because I can reach over the engine to measure the couplings' spacing.
 The Westerbeke required working from a cockpit locker, which was really difficult for normal-sized human beings.

 The handrails on deck were worn to a fraction of their size and hadn't seen a spit of varnish in the years we've owned Voyager.
 So I made two new rails which Marybeth is now varnishing.
 They were fastened with 5" long screws that go through the deck and into nuts in the handrails below.
 I repeat: nuts, that are behind bungs.
 We plan to change this; we'll drive lags through the below-deck handrails into those on deck, so no bungs will be needed on top.
 We can complete all varnishing at home.
 The below-decks handrails will need bungs and final varnishing in place.

 Allied did a poor job with those nuts.
 The holes in the below-decks handrails are off-center.
 I drilled 3/4" holes with a Forstner bit after removing the nuts for new bungs.
 The old holes are filled with thickened epoxy.
 The 3/4" hole is big enough to admit a socket for the 1/4" lags we'll use.
 I'll then cut bungs for those holes.
 The job won't be perfect, but the off-center holes are biased to the cabin side, so won't be particularly visible.

 The port coaming has a major split which admits water under the varnish.
 We removed that and are making a new one.
-I can't get 10" teak so butt-joined two smaller pieces using West G/Flex epoxy to glue the two pieces.
+I can't get 10"-wide teak so butt-joined two smaller pieces using West G/Flex epoxy to glue the two pieces.
 That is advertised as being ideal for teak, which is pretty unfriendly to most glues.
 Marybeth is varnishing this piece, too.
 Her glass shop is packed with varnishing projects.
 (Later: The coaming is installed and the varnish is stunning).